 - Insulate the walls (sub-freezing climates).
 The exterior walls of the henhouse on The Garden Coop have a basic double-wall construction to limit drafts and create somewhat of an air pocket.
 You can add rigid insulation inside that space.
 I think insulation makes the most sense if you have an added heat source in the henhouse (see Part 4 of this series).

 - Position your coop for solar heat gain.
 This is not something you’ll be able to control easily after you build your coop, which is fine (our walk-in coop is not in the ideal winter sunny spot, either).
 But you can get some passive solar benefit if you put your coop where it will get as much direct sunlight in the winter months as possible.
 For The Garden Coop, the front of the coop would ideally face south in the northern hemisphere (United States, Ireland, etc.) and north in the southern hemisphere (Australia, New Zealand, etc.).
-Of course, if you have a mobile chicken tractor like The Garden Ark, just move it to wherever you can get the most benefit for the season — either where the sun is shining or near a fence, garage, or hedgerow that can block prevailing winds.
+Of course, if you have a mobile chicken tractor like The Garden Ark, or a small stand-alone coop like The Basic Coop, just move it to wherever you can get the most benefit for the season — either where the sun is shining or near a fence, garage, or hedgerow that can block prevailing winds.

 - Add extra bedding.
 If you use the deep-litter method, your hens’ droppings, food scraps, and other nitrogenous matter will combine with the thick layer of carbonaceous bedding material (straw, wood chips, shredded paper, dry leaves, etc.) and compost in place at the floor of your coop/run.
 The microbial activity will create heat — not tons of it, but hey, it’s heat.

 - Secure any weak spots in the coop’s perimeter.
 Predators get more desperate and determined in the winter as their food sources dwindle.
 Keep doors properly latched and patch up any holes in your coop’s defense system.